 We must confirm the correct residency status to the government for all our students.
 A students residency can be deemed either home or overseas.

-Non-UK EU students will be treated as home students for the purpose of tuition fees while the UK is a member of the EU.
-The government has confirmed that non-UK EU students starting in 2020 will have home fee status for the duration of their course.
+The government has confirmed that EU students starting in the academic year 2020-21 will have home fee status for the duration of their course.
+EU students starting in 2021 will have international fee status.

 Who do we fee assess?Based on the information that you provide in your application to the University, we will determine whether we need to ask you for further information to clarify your fee status.

 To determine whether you require fee assessing we will review the following information in your application:

 - residential status

 - where you are currently living (if different to domicile)